Sex and Gender-Based Misconduct Policy (Title IX)

-Even if Title IX Category violations are subject to dismissal, the College may continue to process the allegations as College Category violations, assuming that the allegations, if true, would constitute College Category violations.
+Even if Title IX Category violations are subject to dismissal, Excelsior may continue to process the allegations as University Category violations, assuming that the allegations, if true, would constitute University Category violations.

 d.
 Discretionary Dismissal of Title IX Category Charges